 What’s the Average Cost of Living in Tennessee

 If you’re planning to move to Tennessee, your monthly budget might get a nice break.
 Why?
-Tennessee is among the most affordable 10 states, at No. 6, according to MERIC data gathered in the third quarter of 2021.
+Tennessee is among the most affordable 10 states, at No. 10, according to MERIC data gathered in 2022.

 You could hop down to Mississippi (the lowest cost of living among 50 states and the District of Columbia), Alabama (fourth lowest), or Georgia (fifth lowest), but Tennessee is more affordable than nearby states like Arkansas, Kentucky, South Carolina, North Carolina, and Florida.

 Considering that Tennessee is one of the cheapest states to live in, it comes as no surprise that the average home price is on the lower side.
-Zillow calculated the typical home value as about $253,000 in late 2021.
+Zillow calculated the typical home value as $291,334 in February 2023.

-The latest census data gives an idea of what to expect housing costs to look like in Tennessee on a monthly basis:
+The latest census data from 2021 gives an idea of what to expect housing costs to look like in Tennessee on a monthly basis:

-To get a clearer picture of what the Tennessee housing market is like, these are typical home values in some major Tennessee cities, according to Zillow data sourced in late 2021.
+To get a clearer picture of what the Tennessee housing market is like, these are typical home values in 20 major Tennessee cities, according to Zillow data sourced in January 2023.

 While not the most exciting expenses, utilities are a necessary one you’ll have to finance every month.
 Here’s what utilities tend to cost on a monthly basis in Tennessee.